redis-developer/redis-starter-csharp/README.md

 ## Running tests

-There are some tests in the `pkg/todos/store_test.go` file that can be run with the following command:
+There are some tests in the `RedisStarterCSharp.Api.Tests` project that can be run with the following command:

 ```bash
 dotnet test